Open Bible Data Home About News OET Key

 τὰ ἴδια πρόβατα φωνεῖ κατ’ ὄνομα

 Here, his own sheep are designated as a separate group among the sheep of the previous clause.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [he calls his own sheep by name out from among all the sheep]

 10:3 the sheep recognize his voice: The Middle Eastern shepherd is well known for having intimate knowledge of the sheep.
 Sheep are led with flute tunes, songs, or verbal commands.